A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

-where $\sigma(X_t)$ is a noise parameter connected to parameters of the method, that was further developed by Shi et~al.~\cite{shi2020learning, xu2018}.
-This connection has raised many questions regarding approximate equivalences between optimization methods and continuous-time models, and tools for analyzing convergence speeds of discrete methods.
-Usually, gradient flows and first-order methods are studied via worst-case convergence properties, that have to be verified for any function of a given class, and any trajectory generated by the ODE or the optimization method.
-In many cases, continuous approaches seem to allows for shorter and simpler proofs, together with intuitions on what can be expected from optimization methods. \smallbreak The analysis of continuous-time models often relies on Lyapunov stability arguments, as in system theory and physics, where energy dissipation plays a crucial role.
-The existence of such Lyapunov functions provides direct convergence proof for ODEs under consideration.
-The main challenge in the Lyapunov approach is to find a suitable function that is decreasing along all trajectories generated by an~ODE. \smallbreak From an outsider point of view, these analyses are often seen as complicated and technical to reach.
-In this work, we remedy this problem by extending the systematic approach based on semidefinite programming (SDP) developed by Drori and Teboulle~\cite{drori2012performance} for certifying convergence of optimization methods.
+where $\sigma(X_t)$ is a noise parameter connected to parameters of the method, and these were further developed by Shi et~al.~\cite{shi2020learning, xu2018}.
+Relying on approximate theorems between SDEs and original stochastic gradient algorithms, SDEs have thus become a tool for analyzing convergence speeds of discrete-time methods.
+Usually, gradient flows (resp. first-order methods) are studied via worst-case convergence properties, that hold for any function of a given class, and any trajectory generated by the ODE (resp. optimization method).
+In many cases, continuous-time approaches seem to allow for shorter, simpler, and thereby more intuitive proofs.
+They also bring insights on what can be expected from optimization methods. \smallbreak The analysis of continuous-time models often relies on Lyapunov stability arguments, as in system theory and physics, where energy dissipation plays a crucial role.
+The existence of such Lyapunov functions provides direct convergence proofs for ODEs under consideration.
+The main challenge in the Lyapunov approach is to find a suitable function that is decreasing along all trajectory generated by an~ODE. \smallbreak From an outsider point of view, these analyses are often seen as complicated and technical to reach.
+In this work, we remedy this problem by extending the systematic approach based on semidefinite programming (SDP) originally coined by Drori and Teboulle~\cite{drori2012performance} for certifying convergence of optimization methods.
 This technique is referred as ``performance estimation problems'' (PEPs).
-The main contribution of this work is to provide a tool for simultaneously analyzing convergence of continuous-time models, and constructing Lyapunov functions suited to gradient flows in a systematic way, using small-sized SDPs reformulations.
-Furthermore, this procedure benefits from tightness properties, meaning that the feasibility of the SDP allows to conclude about the existence of some Lyapunov functions.
+The main contribution of this work is to provide a tool for analyzing convergence of continuous-time models, by constructing Lyapunov functions suited to a gradient-based ODE in a systematic way, using small-sized SDPs reformulations.
+Furthermore, this procedure benefits from tightness properties, meaning that the feasibility of the SDP allows to conclude that there exists a Lyapunov function within the prescribed family of Lyapunov functions under consideration.
+Reciprocally, infeasibility of the SDP allows to conclude that there exists no such valid Lyapunov function within the family.